ganeti/ganeti/doc/install.rst

 that the hostname used for this must resolve to an IP address reserved **exclusively** for this purpose, and cannot be the name of the first (master) node.

+If you want to use a bridge which is not ``xen-br0``, or no bridge at all, use the --nicparams

 If the bridge name you are using is not ``xen-br0``, use the *-b
 <BRIDGENAME>* option to specify the bridge name.
 In this case, you